textX/textX/docs/tutorials/robot.md

 ```

 This command will parse file `program.rbt` and constructs our robot model.
-In this file does not match our language a syntax error will be raised on the
+If this file does not match our language a syntax error will be raised on the
 first error encountered.

 In the same manner as meta-model visualization we can visualize our model too.